boto/boto3/docs/source/guide/cloud9.rst

 `Team Setup <https://docs.aws.amazon.com/cloud9/latest/user-guide/setup.html>`_
 in the *AWS Cloud9 User Guide*.

-Step 2: Create an Environment
+Step 2: Create an environment
 -----------------------------
 After you sign in to the AWS Cloud9 console, use the console to create an AWS Cloud9 development environment.
 (A *development environment* is